Bill Clinton defends foreign donations to foundation

-On the donations flap, Bill Clinton noted that some of the foundation's money has come from Middle Eastern nations, pointing to donations from the United Arab Emirates.
-"Do we agree with everything they do?
-No. But they're helping us fight ISIS," he said.
-Similarly, Bill Clinton said he didn't agree with the entire foreign policy of Saudi Arabia, another donor, but he pointed to its construction of the kingdom's first coeducational institution.
+On the donations flap, Bill Clinton said some of the foundation’s money has come from Middle Eastern nations, pointing to donations from the United Arab Emirates.
+“Do we agree with everything they do?
+No. But they’re helping us fight ISIS,” he said.
+Similarly, Bill Clinton said he didn’t agree with the entire foreign policy of Saudi Arabia, another donor, but he pointed to its construction of the kingdom’s first coeducational institution.

-In recent days, Hillary Clinton has faced criticism over her use of a private email account while she was secretary of state.
+In recent days, Hillary Clinton has faced criticism over her use of the private email account while she was secretary of state.
 The disclosures have raised questions over whether Clinton complied with federal rules requiring government officials to retain written communications involving official business.

 Clinton has requested her emails to be released and the State Department is reviewing the 55,000 pages of emails she has already turned over.
 Congressional Republicans are investigating.